THE TOP 10 CHRISTMAS MARKETS 2020

-This spectacular city has enough shopping, sights and entertainment to keep you busy for weeks, and the holiday season is no exception.
-But there’s much more to New York than glitzy department stores and giant twinkly trees.
-Columbus Circle Holiday Market in the southwest corner of Central Park, is a fantastic location to mingle with the locals as you browse seasonal stalls offering food and festive treats.
+This spectacular city has enough shopping, sights and entertainment to keep you busy for weeks, and the holiday season is no exception - but there’s much more to New York City than glitzy department stores and giant twinkly trees.
+Columbus Circle Holiday Market in the southwest corner of Central Park is a fantastic location to mingle with the locals as you browse seasonal stalls offering food and festive treats.
 Union Square Holiday Market (known for its trademark red and white candy cane stripe booths) is the main Christmas market, where you can pick up decorations, gifts and indulge in some tasty NYC street food.

 Want to save as much spending money for the markets as possible?
 Learn how to do New York on a budget... yes, it's possible!